 What are the steps for calling a senior pastor and head of staff?

-PC(USA) guidelines deterred us from moving forward until Chandler officially retired.
-The existing nominating committee has now called members to serve on the pastor nominating committee, or PNC.
-The average length of time for the PNC’s work is 18-24 months.
+The average length of time for the work of the pastor nominating committee, or PNC, is 18-24 months.
 (More on that below!)
 As a part of their process, the PNC reflects on the strengths of Westminster: who we are, ways we are strong and healthy, and ways we can continue to move forward.
-Their process includes a mission study, a review of the church’s vision statement, and completing a Church Information Form, a congregational profile that describes the values, missions, and intention of the church.
+Their process includes a mission study, a review of the church’s vision statement, and completing a Ministry Information Form, a congregational profile that describes the values, missions, and intention of the church.
 This will absolutely include input from the congregation.

 How was the pastor nominating committee, or PNC, created?

-The members of the PNC were initially called by our nominating committee.
+The members of the PNC were initially called by our year-round nominating committee.
 Our nominating committee (elected each year at our congregational meeting) calls elders, deacons, trustees, and Memorial Trust members to ministry at Westminster—and sometimes a pastor nominating committee!